 NINR has produced a short guidance document summarizing the specific instructions for applicants who are proposing to gain clinical trial research experience (CTRE) through an F31, F32, or T32 award.

 The training mechanisms supported by NINR are summarized on this page.
 Click on the link to the announcement for more details.
-Scroll to the bottom of the page for NIH training resources.
-For more information on research funding mechanisms offered by NINR, download the Grant Programs Supported By NINR (PDF).
+For more information on research funding mechanisms offered by NINR, view the Grant Programs Supported By NINR.
 This listing provides a brief summary of the training mechanisms supported by NINR, as well as other mechanisms supported by the Institute.

 The National Research Service Awards (NRSA) enable scientists to be trained to conduct independent nursing research and to collaborate in interdisciplinary research through individual and institutional predoctoral, postdoctoral, and senior fellowships.
 NINR currently supports F31, F32, and T32 mechanisms of funding for fellowship grants.